PrestonStringham/MusicProject/README.md

 We can use ANOTHER string of digits to compute the length of the notes.

 So, I can use pi for my melody and eulers number for my note lenghts.
 My code just strings together the notes and their respective lenghts.

+How does it REALLY work?

+First, it starts by using the fact that 0-9 are ALREADY MIDI notes.
+It then converts it to a C Major scale(The most basic one described in the scale section of this description).
+Then we calculate the numbers for a mode change, but we don't actually shift the notes yet.
+Then, it calculates the amount of shift for the notes to be in the right key.
+For example, if the key is set to G Major, it moves the F number and adds one to it, making it F# which turns the scale into G Major.
+Then we add all of the shift numbers to each digits and then we have finally mapped the digit to the note on the keyboard.
+In addition, I made it so it goes to one of the higher octaves, so it can easily be heard as 0 - 9 would be mapped to some low notes like C0.

+That's it!